What is a Syndicated Loan?

 2. Diversification of loan terms

-Since the syndicated loan is contributed by multiple lenders, the loan can be in different types of loans and currencies.
-The varying loan types offer different types of interest such as fixed or floating interest rates, which makes it flexible for the borrower.
+Since a syndicated loan is contributed to by multiple lenders, the loan can be structured in different types of loans and securities.
+The varying loan types offer different types of interest, such as fixed or floating interest rates, which makes it more flexible for the borrower.
 Also, borrowing in different currencies protects the borrower from currency risks resulting from external factors such as inflation and government laws and policies.

 3. Large amount